shirosaidev/pipeline-cache/README.md

 # pipeline-cache
 Python pipeline cache module

 Cache expensive json.load or common os calls like os.listdir over network mounts.
-Can also be used as an analysis tool with file logging to see which functions are making the same repetitive calls to os with same parameters.
 Cache is loaded/saved to disk on open/exit.
+Can also be used as an analysis/debugging tool with file logging to see which functions are making the same repetitive calls to os with same parameters.

-Supported os calls are listdir, stat, lstat, isdir, isfile.
+Supported cached os calls are listdir, stat, lstat, isdir, isfile.

 **Cache has a max size of 100 items and time to live (ttl) of 300 seconds for items.
 When cache reaches maxsize, first item in is removed.**

+The `@timed` decorator can be used for logging how long it takes to run the function and calling function.

+The `@profiled` decorator can be used create cProfile profile files for any wrapped functions.
+Use [runsnakerun](http://www.vrplumber.com/programming/runsnakerun/) or [snakevis](https://jiffyclub.github.io/snakeviz/) to open the .profile files. [kcachegrind](https://kcachegrind.github.io/html/Home.html) is also a really good profile ui tool and here is a good [how to](https://julien.danjou.info/guide-to-python-profiling-cprofile-concrete-case-carbonara/) for it.

 ```python